derpy-zombie/TestKanban8/README.md

 There is something relaxing about the warm light of a campfire; it reminds me of my oven while making a pizza.
 I just love onion on pizza
 I might need to greet to the toto's pizza place
+Fruit on pizza?...
+Yeah I tried pear and it was ok it gave the pizza a sweet flavour